Juan-glitch/MCP-PROJECTT/docs/01_projectStructure.md

     - `enrich.py` — attach metadata like size and dates
     - `snapshot.py` — save and compare tree states
   - `__main__.py` — enables `python -m mcp_project`
+- `mcp_server/` — lightweight FastAPI service exposing the tree API
-- `tests/` — unit tests covering each helper
+- `tests/` — unit tests covering each helper and the HTTP server
 - `docs/` — additional guides (this file lives here)

 Use `python -m mcp_project tree` to print a directory tree of the current folder.